inae-kim-99/inae-kim-99/README.md

-## 👋🏻 Hi there
+## 👋🏻 Hi there, I'm data enginner!
-- ✍🏻   I'm currently learning machine learning skills
-- ✍🏻   I'm currently learning data engineering
+- ✍🏻   I'm currently learning data engineering and machine learning skills!
 - 👩🏻‍💼   Department of CS (Computer Science)
 - 💻   Usually using Python language for programmming